What you need to consider when buying Life Insurance direct

 Before you commit to a Life Insurance product, make sure its premium payments suit your budget.
 Some providers offer flexible payment options where you can choose to pay premiums fortnightly or monthly at no extra cost – whatever suits you best.

 You can also keep your premiums manageable by choosing a level of cover to suit your life stage.
 For example, if you are single and without financial dependents, there’s no need to have cover that would provide for a full family, opt for cover that will instead keep you financially independent and comfortable if you are diagnosed with a serious illness or become permanently unable to work.
 When your situation changes, reassess your cover level to suit.

 The difference between stepped and level premium options

 You may have the option to choose between a stepped or level premium, so make sure you understand both concepts before committing.
 A ‘stepped premium’ will increase every year as you get older, but will most likely be cheaper in the beginning.
 Understand what your premiums will become over a longer period of time (e.g. five to ten years) when considering a stepped premium to ensure it fits within your budget over time.

 A ‘level premium’ doesn’t change as you get older.
 But it will most likely be more expensive in the beginning than a stepped premium, yet cheaper than a stepped premium as you get older.
-Check with your insurance provider to see if your level premium will increase over time due to inflation or fee changes.
+Check with your insurance provider to see if your level premium will increase over time due to a number of factors, including indexation of the benefit amount or fee changes.
 Also bear in mind that your insurance needs may change over time.
 For example, you may need a higher level of cover when you are younger and have fewer financial assets of your own to fall back on.
 If you anticipate that you will need lower levels of cover later in life, a level premium may not be suitable for you.